zderApfel/RoU/README.md

 * Full Metal Jacket (FMJ) - Standard cartridge with decent damage across the board.
 Considered the "default"
 * Hollow Point (HP) - High BP and HP damage but low AP damage
-* Full Metal Jacket Enhanced Penetration (FMJ +p) - Full Metal Jacket rounds with slightly higher AP damage but slightly lower HP damage
+* Full Metal Jacket with Enhanced Penetration (FMJ +p) - Full Metal Jacket rounds with slightly higher AP damage but slightly lower HP damage
 * Tracer (T) - Guarantees a green tracer for your bullet.
-Helps with accuracy.
+Can help with shot placement.
 Also has slightly increased HP damage
 * Armor Piercing (AP) - Expensive cartridge with very high BP damage but lower HP damage
 * Sub-Sonic (S) - Exotic cartridge with extremely low sound when firing, at the expense of slow muzzle velocity.
 This is an exceedingly rare type of ammo that is usually only afforded to elite military units